romuloctba/arhunt/README.md

 - Another **important** parameter is `const baseUrlProd = "/arhunt/"`.
 Replace /arhunt/ with the repo or public folder name

+## The Markers
+- This uses 3x3 2d Barcode marker
+- This uses marker #1 to #10

 ---

 ## Clue image Credits